AsyncHTTPClient

 Usage guide

-Most common HTTP methods are supported out of the box.
-In case you need to have more control over the method, or you want to add headers or body, use the HTTPRequest
+The default HTTP Method is GET.
+In case you need to have more control over the method, or you want to add headers or body, use the HTTPClientRequest struct:

 import AsyncHTTPClient